 Critical thinking is reasonable and reflective thinking aimed at deciding what to believe or what to do.
 When we try to decide what to believe or what to do, we are trying to gain knowledge.
 We want to know the facts or the best way to achieve our goals.
 Knowledge is justified true belief.
-A belief is justified only when it is based on enough of the right kind of evidence.
-Having good epistemic reasons for our beliefs not only reduces the risk of error; it also helps us to avoid prejudice.
+A belief is justified only when it is based on sufficient and acceptable evidence.
+Relying on such evidence not only reduces the risk of error; it also helps us to avoid prejudice.
 Avoiding prejudice is essential to making up one's own mind about what to believe and what to do.
 Critical thinking provides practical methods and standards for helping us to make sure that our beliefs are based on adequate epistemic reasons.
 In this way, critical thinking helps us to become autonomous.